firavoyage/blogging/projects.md

   - observation from divine source
   - trick as common observation (flow network)
   - hint from remembrance
+- local oj
+  - test program
+  - problem markdown and io files given
+  - maybe hints editorial and data generator
+  - for improving yourself instead of competing with others
 - wonders
   - all algorithms list
   - adventurine's coins (imo 2010 p5)